lasseufpa/ptp-dal/README.md

 ./analyze.py -vvvv -f data/serial-20200107-111932.json
 ```

-After that, a set of results will be available within the `plots/` directory.
+After that, a set of results will be available in the `results/` directory.

 ## Analysis Recipes